80/twenty

 … small faces eating seasoned corn.

-… plates of plantains, sticky and loud in their smell, resting in a bowl too large for one.
+… the remnant of plantains, sticky and loud in their smell, hardening in a too large bowl.

 Predictions